 With more than twenty years of transportation and logistics experience, Leah has provided technical consulting to the Department of Energy and commercial clients in the area of logistics.
 She also provides clients with GSA and STARS contract consulting and manages Strata-G’s administrative and human resources group.

-In addition to participation in Strata-G’s community outreach programs, Leah is Past President and Foundation Chair of the Farragut Rotary Club, a graduate of the Rotary District Leadership Academy, a former UT Chancellor’s Associate, a supporter and guardian for World War II veterans on Knoxville’s Honor Air Flights to Washington, D.C., a member of the Board of Directors for the Southern Appalachian Science and Engineering Fair, a member of the Board of Directors for Bridge Refugee Services, and a Mentor and Editor for the Hand Up For Women program.
+In addition to participation in Strata-G’s community outreach programs, Leah is a member of the Leadership Knoxville Class of 2020, a Past President and Foundation Chair of the Farragut Rotary Club, a graduate of the Rotary District Leadership Academy, a former UT Chancellor’s Associate, a supporter and guardian for World War II veterans on Knoxville’s Honor Air Flights to Washington, D.C., a member of the Board of Directors for the Southern Appalachian Science and Engineering Fair, a member of the Board of Directors for Bridge Refugee Services, and a Mentor and Editor for the Hand Up For Women program.

 Kevin Mitchell, P.G.